-The WTF moved nearer its target when taekwondo was approved as a demonstration sports for the 1988 Seoul Olympic Games by the IOC at its 90th Session which was headed from 2 to 6 June 1985 in Berlin.
+The WTF moved nearer its target when taekwondo was approved as a demonstration sports on 17 September 1988 in the 24th Seoul Olympic Games by the IOC at its 90th Session which was headed from 2 to 6 June 1985 in Berlin.
 It was featured again as a demonstration sport in 1992 Barcelona Olympic Games as decided by the IOC at its Executive Board Meeting conducted from 24 to 26 April 1989 in Barcelona, Spain.

 The ultimate recognition for taekwondo in the Olympic Games came 4 September 1994 when it was announced at the 103rd IOC Session in Paris, France that taekwondo would be included as a medal sport in the 2000 Sydney Olympic and 2012 London Olympic.

 The success of the sport can be attributed partly to the numerous regional and world championships organized under the auspices of the WTF.
 These competitions showcased the sport to the World making its entry into the Games that much easier and quicker.
 Of course, the bulk of the credit had to go to the taekwondo fraternity who was responsible for promoting and pushing the sport to the level.